OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Need transcription, document vision, or voice cloning?
 That's a separate page.

-We also host 8 utility models for the inference modalities that don't fit chat-completion shape: 2 speech-to-text (Whisper, Qwen3-ASR), 2 OCR (GLM-OCR, Mistral OCR), and 4 TTS models (Chatterbox, Qwen3-TTS, Kokoro, Piper — including zero-shot voice cloning).
+We also host 9 utility models for the inference modalities that don't fit chat-completion shape: 2 speech-to-text (Whisper, Qwen3-ASR), 3 OCR (GLM-OCR, dots.ocr for Nepali / Devanagari, olmOCR-2 for academic / legal), and 4 TTS models (Chatterbox, Qwen3-TTS, Kokoro, Piper — including zero-shot voice cloning).

 See speech, OCR, TTS →